-6. PARENTS AT PARENT-TEACHER CONFERENCES
+6. IDENTIFY THE NUMBER AND PERCENT OF STUDENTS REPRESENTED BY PARENTS AT PARENT-TEACHER CONFERENCES

 Students represented by parents at parent teacher conferences

-2016-2 2017 2017-2018
+2017- -18 2018-2019

 Number Percentage Number Percentage

-FALL 568 90% 505 87%
+FALL 505 87% 512 87%

-SPRING 498 79% 249 43%
+SPRIN G 249 43% 302 80%

-^{}Spring conferences are held by request of parent or teacher.
+^{}Spring conference are held by the request of parent or teacher

 Cromie Elementary School remains dedicated to serving each student through providing a positive environment within which all students can grow and thrive.
 Our staff seeks to give every student the support required for academic and emotional growth through building positive relationships with students and families.
 Our community regularly demonstrates a deep commitment in support of Cromie Elementary and our staff as we work together to raise achievement and success for each and every student.
 Together, our students, staff, and community make Cromie Elementary a truly special place for all.
 Sincerely,